Free University of Berlin: Campus Benjamin Franklin

 Since the formation of the FU in 1948, it has used public hospitals as part of the medical faculty.
-Between 1959 and 1969, the "Steglitz Clinic", located in Lichterfelde West, about 3 km southeast of Dahlem, was built with large financial support from the United States.
-The medical center became one of the biggest European medical establishments, unifying all institutes, clinics, and lecture halls.
-In honor of the support by the United States, the clinic was renamed "University Clinic Benjamin Franklin".
-In 1994, it consisted of 36 scientific institutes and 1,200 hospital beds.
-After the merger in 2003, it became part of the Charité medical school.
+Between 1959 and 1969, the "Steglitz Clinic", located in Lichterfelde West, about 3 km southeast of Dahlem, was built with financial support from the United States.
+The medical centre became one of the largest European medical establishments, unifying all institutes, clinics and lecture halls.
+In recognition of the support by the United States, the clinic was renamed the Charité Campus Benjamin Franklin.
+By 1994, it consisted of 36 scientific institutes and 1,200 hospital beds.
+As a result of a merger in 2003, it became part of the Charité medical school.